DeepSport: A Multimodal Large Language Model for Comprehensive Sports Video Reasoning via Agentic Reinforcement Learning: Introduction

-However, despite this proliferation of data and benchmarks, the development of capable models has lagged behind.
-The current sports-specific MLLMs exhibits a significant fragmentation.
-For example, trained models are predominantly soccer-centric~\cite{rao2025multi, you2025timesoccer}, optimizing for specific tasks like commentary generation within a single sport, but failing to generalize to others.
+Despite the creation of data and benchmarks, the development of capable models has lagged behind.
+Current sports-specific MLLMs exhibit a significant fragmentation.
+For example, trained models are predominantly soccer-centric~\cite{rao2025multi, you2025timesoccer}, optimizing for specific tasks such as commentary generation within a single sport, but failing to generalize to others.
 On the other hand, attempts at multi-sport reasoning, such as FineQuest~\cite{chen2025finequestadaptiveknowledgeassistedsports}, rely on training-free paradigms.
 Consequently, to the best of our knowledge, a unified, end-to-end trained MLLM capable of performing multiple tasks (e.g., commentary, foul detection, QA) across diverse sports does not yet exist.

-To bridge this gap, we introduce \textbf{DeepSport}, the first sport-specific MLLM framework explicitly trained for multi-task, multi-sport video understanding (Figure~\ref{fig:teaser}).
+To bridge this gap, we introduce \textbf{DeepSport}, the first sports-specific MLLM framework explicitly trained for multi-task, multi-sport video understanding (Figure~\ref{fig:teaser}).
 Inspired by the emerging paradigm of ``Thinking with Videos''~\cite{zhang2025thinkingvideosmultimodaltoolaugmented, he2025framethinkerlearningthinklong, ge2025framemindframeinterleavedvideoreasoning}, DeepSport shifts from passive frame processing to active, iterative video interrogation via a specialized frame-extraction tool.
-To enable this, we devise a data distillation pipeline that synthesizes high-quality Chain-of-Thought (CoT) trajectories from 10 diverse data sources (derived from 9 existing works) covering 12 different sports, establishing a unified resource for training.
-We then employ a two-stage strategy—Supervised Fine-Tuning (SFT) followed by Agentic Reinforcement Learning with a novel gated reward function—to teach the model how to reason and when to use tools effectively.
+To enable this, we devise a rigorous data distillation pipeline that synthesizes high-quality Chain-of-Thought (CoT) trajectories from 10 diverse data sources covering 12 different sports.
+We then employ a progressive two-stage strategy—a \textbf{Sports Curriculum Supervised Fine-Tuning (SFT)}, inspired by the nature of sports, to incrementally build foundational perception, followed by \textbf{Agentic Reinforcement Learning} with a novel gated reward function—to teach the model how to reason and when to use tools effectively.
 Our main contributions are summarized as follows: \begin{itemize} \item \textbf{The First Multi-Task, Multi-Sport Trained MLLM.} We propose DeepSport, a unified model framework that generalizes across diverse sports and four core capabilities: Fine-Grained Recognition, Rule \& Procedural Knowledge, Assessment \& Coaching, and Live Commentary \& Reporting.
 It represents a paradigm shift from static, single-sport models to dynamic, tool-augmented sports intelligence.